mipes4/sportsbetting_be/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-#### `npm run migrate`
+#### `npm run initdev`

-Migrates the Postgres database using Sequelize-Cli.
+Migrates the Postgres database using Sequelize-Cli and seed the database with soms seeding files made for demo and development purposes.

-#### `npm run seed`

-The repository has some seeding files to set up a development envirement.
-This will seed the Postgres database.